Precise Reasoning About Container-Internal Pointers with Logical Pinning: The Logical-Pinning Model for Reasoning About Internal Pointers

 When the dictionary is non-empty, the head key \(k\) is stored at \(p\), a pointer to the head logger \(g\) is stored at \(p+1\), and a pointer to the rest of the dictionary \(d\) is stored at \(p+2\).

 \paragraph{Step 0.
 Abstract indirection and pointer arithmetic}

-The ``\fieldname{log}'' and ``\fieldname{nxt}'' fields contain intermediate pointers rather than embedding the referenced objects in place.
-We express such indirection using the \textit{indirection transformer}, denoted ``\(\yI{}\)'' and further discussed in \cref{sec:indirect}.
-We also encapsulate pointer arithmetic using heterogeneous records (further discussed in \cref{sec:records}).
-The previous \(\dict\) definition is then equivalent to the following:
+The ``\fieldname{log}'' and ``\fieldname{nxt}'' fields store intermediate pointers rather than embedding the referenced objects in place.
+We express such indirection using the \textit{indirection transformer} ``\(\yI{}\)'' (\cref{model:indirection}), so the definition below desugars to the one above.
+Changes are marked using the ``just changed'' color convention from \cref{fig:logger-informal-proof}.

-\(\cell{}\) is the points-to predicate, which asserts a value occupies a single cell: \( \forall~v~p.\; \Cell{v}{p} \eqdef \pointsto{p}{v} \).
+We also use records (\cref{case-studies:arrays-and-records}) to syntactically encapsulate pointer arithmetic, allowing \(\reprDict\) to be further rewritten as below.
+Here, \(\cell{}\) is the points-to predicate asserting a value occupies a single cell:

 When the dictionary is non-empty, \(p\) points to a record with three fields: the ``\fieldname{key}'' field stores \(k\) within a single memory cell described by \(\cell{}\); the ``\fieldname{log}'' and ``\fieldname{nxt}'' fields store \(g\) and \(d\) indirectly, that is, store an intermediate pointer to the corresponding objects.

 \paragraph{Step 1.
 Identify borrowable subparts and redefine the container’s representation predicate to track their borrowing states}